Why Dogs Lick Their Privates

 There are several medical reasons that prompt a dog to persistently lick the genital or anal regions.
 Here are some of the more common problems:

-Urinary Tract Infection or Bladder Stones/Crystals.
 Dogs with a bladder infection or stone/crystal material may lick the penis or vulva for an extended period after urinating or may lick between eliminations.
 They may urinate more frequently and may strain to urinate.
 Often, they feel an urgency to urinate and produce very little urine.
-Bladder infections are fairly common and are caused by bacteria that usually respond to treatment with antibiotics.
-Multiple oral antibiotics are readily available, in both pill and liquid forms and quite effective in resolving bladder Injectable antibiotics are typically reserved for in hospital treatment.
-A long-term drug called cefovecin (brand name Covenia®) may be useful but is not a preferred first line treatment.

-Food allergies are triggered when the dog is sensitized to proteins (typically chicken, beef, or pork) or other molecules in the food.
-These allergies are controlled by feeding the dog a hypo-allergenic diet with unique novel proteins (such as lamb, salmon, kangaroo, rabbit, etc.), or hydrolyzed or man-made proteins to which the dog has not been exposed.
-Both food and environmental allergies may require medical therapy as well as avoidance therapy.
-Immune modulating medications including hyposensitization serum (allergy desensitization), cyclosporine (brand name Atopica®), lokivetmab (brand name Cytopoint®), or oclactinib (brand name Apoquel®), and topical treatments are available that provide safe, effective, long-term allergy relief without the side effects of steroids.
-Steroids (usually prednisone or combinations with an antihistamine, such as Temaril-P®, Vanectyl-P®) can be effective but are often reserved for severe cases or as a last resort.
-Over the counter antihistamines have variable effectiveness with dogs and may be used on the advice of your veterinarian, though caution must be used to avoid any of these containing cold/flu medications.
+Both food and environmental allergies may require medical therapy as well as avoidance.
+Medical therapy may include immune-modulating medications, hyposensitization (allergy desensitization), cyclosporine (brand name Atopica®), lokivetmab (brand name Cytopoint®), or oclactinib (brand name Apoquel®), and topical treatments.
+These options provide safe, effective, long-term allergy relief without the side effects of steroids.
+Steroids (usually prednisone or combinations with an antihistamine, such as Temaril-P®, Vanectyl-P®) can be effective, but are often reserved for short-term use or severe cases.
+Over-the-counter antihistamines have variable effectiveness with dogs and may be used on the advice of your veterinarian, though caution must be used to ensure none of these contain cold/flu medications.

-Anal Gland Impaction.
-Dogs have two anal glands, remnants of scent glands, located near the rectum.
-These glands fill with smelly fluid and empty themselves when pressure is applied by the rectal muscles during a bowel movement.
-When working normally, pets and their owners do not even realize that anal glands are there; however, when anal glands become over-filled, they become readily apparent.
+Dogs have two anal glands located near the rectum.
+These glands fill with smelly fluid and empty themselves when the rectal muscles apply pressure during a bowel movement.
+When the anal glands are working normally, pets and their owners do not realize they are there; however, when anal glands become overfilled, they become readily apparent.
 Impacted glands emit a noxious odor and the anal area may become swollen and irritated.
 In response to the irritation, the dog may lick the rectal region or scoot and rub the anus on the ground.
+The problem is usually resolved by manually evacuating the distended anal glands via hand manipulation, so call your veterinarian for an appointment.

 If your dog licks more than he should, see your veterinarian for help.
 Appropriate medical therapy can reduce your dog’s discomfort.